CompoundPiece: Evaluating and Improving Decompounding Performance of Language Models: Quantifying Negative Collection Bias

 We further compare against language-specific and supervised methods in Table~\ref{table:zoomed_in_comparison}.
 Our ByT5-based model outperforms all prior methods on every dataset.
 Since GermaNet tests compound \textit{head} segmentation (i.e., even if a word contains multiple constituents, it is only split into a head and a modifier) we count an example as correctly segmented if either the first constituent matches the modifier or the last constituent matches the head.

 \rparagraph{Evaluating LLMs on Decompounding} We also evaluate in-context learning performance of multiple LLMs on compound segmentation.
-We use T5 models with 770M, 3B and 11B parameters \citep{2020t5} as well as the UL2 model with 20B parameters \citep{tay2022unifying} since all of them use the same tokenizer, making it possible to compare performance on hard compounds across LLMs.
+We use T5 models with 770M, 3B and 11B parameters \citep{2020t5} as well as the UL2 model with 20B parameters \citep{tay2022unifying} since all of them use the same tokenizer, enabling performance comparisons on hard compounds across LLMs.
 We use the model versions fine-tuned on the Flan dataset collection \citep{chung2022scaling}, matching our prompt to the style of instructions in the Flan collection (Appendix~\ref{appendix:prompts}).
 Zero- to 16-shot results are shown in Figure~\ref{fig:fewshot}.
 Although the LLMs perform non-trivially well on easy compounds, performance is close to zero (<3\%) on hard compounds.
-Intriguingly, UL2 20B performs considerably worse than Flan T5 XXL (11B), reversing the trend seen on other tasks \citep{tay2022unifying}.
-All the LLMs perform considerably worse in absolute terms than our ByT5-based model; see also Figure~\ref{fig:fewshot_short}.
+Intriguingly, UL2 20B performs worse than Flan T5 XXL (11B), reversing the trend seen on other tasks \citep{tay2022unifying}.
+All the LLMs perform considerably worse than our ByT5-based model; see Figure~\ref{fig:fewshot_short}.

-\rparagraph{Reducing Hard Compounds via CompoundPiece} To evaluate our method of reducing the number of hard compounds for tokenizers of subword-based language models (\S\ref{ss:hard_compounds}), we train CompoundPiece models in two configurations: (i) multilingual tokenizers across the 56 languages our segmentation models are trained on and (ii) separate monolingual tokenizers for every language.
-For the multilingual tokenizers, we sample languages with $p(L) \propto |L|^\alpha$ where $p(L)$ is the probability of sampling text from a language $L$ with $|L|$ texts as used in prior work~\citep{devlin-etal-2019-bert, conneau-etal-2020-unsupervised}.
-We use a subsample of 10M texts from the mC4 corpus~\citep{xue-etal-2021-mt5} and choose $\alpha=0.2$.
-The same subsample (but only texts in the respective language) is used for training the monolingual tokenizers.
-The vocabulary size is 250k for the multilingual and 32k for the monolingual tokenizers, following prior work \citep{rust-etal-2021-good, conneau-etal-2020-unsupervised, devlin-etal-2019-bert}.
+\rparagraph{Reducing Hard Compounds via CompoundPiece} To evaluate our method of reducing the number of hard compounds in subword-based language models (\S\ref{ss:hard_compounds}), we train CompoundPiece models in two configurations: (i) multilingual tokenizers across all 56 languages and (ii) separate monolingual tokenizers for every language.
+For the multilingual tokenizers, we sample languages with $p(L) \propto |L|^\alpha$ where $p(L)$ is the probability of sampling text from a language $L$ with $|L|$ texts as in prior work~\citep{conneau-etal-2020-unsupervised}.
+We use a subsample of 10M texts from the mC4 corpus~\citep{xue-etal-2021-mt5} with $\alpha=0.2$.
+The vocabulary size is 250k for the multilingual and 32k for the monolingual tokenizers, following prior work \citep{rust-etal-2021-good, conneau-etal-2020-unsupervised}.